khueue/dv8/README.markdown

 As you can see, it's easy to quickly scan the function names, since they are all collected in the leftmost column.

-If a functions takes no arguments, then it should be declared (and defined) as taking void.
+If a function takes no arguments, then it should be declared (and defined) as taking void.
 A function that is typed to nothing, not even void, is assumed to take a variable number of arguments.

 ## Ternary If (condition ? on_true : on_false)